 Nonowner-occupied units are inspected on an annual basis.
 Each year, exterior and interior inspections are performed.
 The purpose of the inspection is to insure that the maintenance of existing buildings and premises is in accordance with the provision of the Code.

 Each year, the Property Standards Division sends out renewal forms to all applicable owners or operators.
 You will receive a letter scheduling your inspection.
 If you cannot make the scheduled time, contact (630) 256-3770 as soon as possible in order to re-schedule and avoid the assessment of cancellation fees.
 Inspections are conducted during regular business hours, Monday through Friday.

 Download a copy of the Rental Program Fees - approved 7/14/15 - by clicking here.

 Re inspection Fees

 There are hereby established reinspection fees associated with dwelling unit licensing authorized by said Code.
-The first reinspection performed after the expiration of the compliance time as set out in the violation notice shall be performed without any charge.
+The first reinspection performed after the expiration of the compliance time as set out in the violation notice shall be performed at a charge of $80.
 The second reinspection necessitated by the continued existence of violations shall be assessed on the basis of $150 per building to be inspected.
 No operating license shall be issued unless said fees are paid in full.

 Cancellation and Absentee Fees